manzooi/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 ![Shell Script](./images/videogames-run-shell-script.png)

-17. In the SageMaker console, click **Jobs** in the left panel to check the status of the training job.
+17. In the SageMaker console, click **Training jobs** in the left panel to check the status of the training job.
 When the job is complete, its **Status** column will change from InProgress to Complete.
 As a reminder, duration of this job can last up to about 5 minutes, including time for setting up the training cluster.

 - To check the actual training time (not including cluster setup) for a job when it is complete, click the training job name in the jobs table, then examine the **Training time** listed at the top right under **Job Settings**.